colinmollenhour/modman/README.md

 ```

 Note: modman is simply a bash script, so to use it you just need to place it in your $PATH
-and change it's mode to executable.
+and change its mode to executable.

 ## Getting Started